imanbadaui/RoomiesGoodies/README.md

 ## Prerequisites

 You'll need to install Flask and Flask-CORS for this project to work.
+You'll need to run the server from the Live Server Extension in VS code.

 ## Project Requirements
 ✅ My project is available on GitHub.